-I'm standing in a park with my hand on a tree that looks like the plant version of 93 year old - all lines, bumps and rolls - there's so much detail to be found when looking closely.
+I'm standing in a park with my hand on a tree that looks like the plant version of a 93 year old - all lines, bumps and rolls - there's so much detail to be found when looking closely.
 I feel wiser just by looking at it?!
 It's 10 o'clock in the morning on a blustery December day and Moccas Park holds plenty of these ancient figures, spread out throughout the parkland - giant, noble characters that each tell a tale.

 I'm here because one of our Community Artists has chosen this park specifically as it is one of many sites for the Ancients of the Future project, part of Back from the Brink.
 The name of the project itself insights all sorts of visions - old crossed with new!
 We're here to celebrate the amazing breadth of species that rely so heavily on these ancient trees and all their character - from sap runs to holes to gnarled branches.